rajeshphy/SKMU/_posts/2024-12-10-Nuclear-Reactions.markdown

 <div style="text-align: center;">
     <img src="/SKMU/assets/images/Nuclear/n.png" alt="Transmutation" class="my-custom-class" style="max-width:90%; height:auto;">
 </div>
 There are six fundamentally different kinds of nuclear decay reactions, and each releases a different kind of particle or energy.
 The essential features of each reaction are shown in Fig-2.
+The sixth kind is the spontaneous fission.
 It can be seen from the above figure that the decay may or may not change the mass number $A$ and the atomic number $Z$ of the nucleus.

 <!-- <div style="text-align: center;">